balanced/balanced.github.com/_posts/2013-03-20-balanced-payments-operations-automated-testing-continuous-deployment-jenkins.md

 dividends.
 It has made deploys much more risk-free, and greatly increased our ability to move quickly and introduce new features while minimizing the introduction of new bugs.

+### Final Thoughts

+Balanced still has a long way to go.
+This solution works for now, but we're always looking for ways to improve.
+We have to deal with a level of quality that catches problems early to let us move fast and break things, just not in a catastrophic way.

+If these kinds of problems interest you and you're looking for a real challenge, contact us!
+We're always looking for sharp and talented individuals that can make an impact.

+    NmQ2ZjYzMmU3Mzc0NmU2NTZkNzk2MTcwNjQ2NTYzNmU2MTZjNjE2MjQwNjU2MzZlNjU3MjY1NjY2NjY5NjQ2MTY1NmI2MTZkNmY3NDc0NmU2MTc3Njk=